-Annual Deductible Initial Coverage Coverage Gap (Donut Hole) Catastrophic Coverage You pay for your drugs until you reach your plan's deductible You pay a copay or coinsurance, and your plan pays the rest You pay 25% of the cost for both brand-name and generic drugs in 2023 You pay a small copay or coinsurance amount If your plan doesn't have a deductible, your coverage starts with the first prescription you fill.
-You stay in this stage until your total drug costs reach \$4,660 in 2023.
-You stay in this stage until your total out-of-pocket costs reach \$7,400 in 2023.
-You stay in this stage for the rest of the plan year.
+Annual Deductible Initial Coverage Coverage Gap (Donut Hole) Catastrophic Coverage You pay for your drugs until you reach your plan's deductible You pay a copay or coinsurance, and your plan pays the rest You pay 25% of the cost for both brand-name and generic Part D You pay nothing out of pocket for your Part D-covered drugs.
+The plan pays If your plan doesn't You stay in this covered-drugs in 2024 the full amount. have a deductible, your coverage starts with the first stage until your total drug costs reach \$5,030 You stay in this stage until your total out-of-pocket costs You stay in this stage for the rest of the plan year. prescription you fill. in 2024. reach \$8,000 in 2024.